 - Occur in the summer semester of the second year and the spring semester of the third year.

 - Exposes students to the entire occupational therapy process from referral to discharge/follow-up.
 Students work under the supervision of experienced, licensed occupational therapy practitioners.

 - Practice settings for Level II fieldwork range from:

 - Pediatric to geriatric

 - Acute to long-term

 - Level II fieldwork rotations must be completed within four years from the time of entry into the OT program and 12 months after the completion of academic course work.

 As part of your Physical Therapy/Occupational Therapy program, you will be placed in several off-campus sites for clinical training.
-You will be required to successfully complete a series of immunizations, drug testing and a criminal background check prior to entering the program.
+You will be required to successfully complete a series of immunizations, a CPR course and a criminal background check prior to entering the program.
 Once the acceptance form is received you will be sent a list of these immunizations.

 Idaho State University does not require you to have health insurance, however we strongly encourage you to do so.
 Some clinical sites may require proof of health insurance prior to placement.